Console

 3. Navigation:

-• Arrow keys: repeat previous commands.
+• Arrow keys /: Navigate through previous commands.

-• Tab key: automatically complete file names.
+• Tab key: Automatically complete filenames and commands.

-• Cancel: stops a running command.
+• Cancel: Ctrl+C stops a running command.